 City Pier

 Built on site of Revolutionary War fortifications.
 Named after Gov Jonathan Trumbull.
 Block House is all that remains from that period.
 The mid-19th century structure now there, the third to be built, is polygonal with massive granite walls.
 Spectacular views.
 Obelisk on opposite shore is at Fort Griswold, site of major Revolutionary War battle.
-Fort open daily 10a-4p, guided tours Sat-Sun 10a-noon, thru Labor Day.
-Grounds open 8A to sunset.
+Visitors' Center & Fort open Wed-Sun 9a-4p through Columbus Day.
+Grounds open 8am until sunset.
 Fishing pier open 24 hrs year round.
 Public restrooms

 Hempsted Houses 17th/18thC